The Oldest House in Santa Fe

 Cathedral Park is tucked right next to St. Francis Cathedral

-4. Loretto Chapel
+4. Step Into The Loretto Chapel

-A few blocks away from St. Francis Cathedral is the Loretto Chapel and it is a Santa Fe must-see when visiting.
-It might be the most charming and prettiest chapels I have ever seen!
+A few blocks from St. Francis Cathedral is the Loretto Chapel and it is a Santa Fe must-see when in town.

 The original version of the staircase had no railings and appeared to have no support.
 It looked as if it was floating and quite a miracle in construction.